YkiWu/Point3R/docs/finetune.md

 # Fine-tuning

-If you want to fine-tune our checkpoint to handle longer sequences or using your own training datasets, you can use the following command.
+If you want to fine-tune our checkpoint, you can use the following command.

+You can modify the configuration file according to your own needs.

 ```